eggpi/citationhunt/README.md

 ### Developing

 The `run-tests.sh` script will run all tests for you.
-You may want to install it as a pre-commit hook on git:
+You may want to install it as a pre-push hook on git:

 ```
 ln -s ../../run-tests.sh .git/hooks/pre-push